First aid for bites and stings

 - If you have only one bandage, simply apply that bandage starting at the fingers or toes and bandage up the limb, including the bite site.

 - A splint should also be applied - incorporate the splint under the bandage layers to keep the limb still.
 The joints on either side of the bite should be immobilised by the splint.
+For bites on the legs, one leg can be splinted to the other by strapping them together.
 Arms should be placed in a sling.

 - If you are by yourself, use the PIT if possible.
 If you need to move to call for help, apply local pressure.

 2. Australian Resuscitation Council.
 ARC guideline 9.4.2.
 Envenomation - Spider bite (Jul 2014). http://www.resus.org.au/ (accessed May 2017).